stablyio/zusd-ethereum/zusd-token/README.md

 # Business Overview

-ZUSD is an asset backed stablecoin.
-It will be jointly managed by 3 parties, a gold dealer (the Dealer), a trust (the Trust), and a technology provider (Stably).
+ZUSD is a USD backed stablecoin.
+It will be jointly managed by 3 parties, Zytara (the Admin), Prime Trust (the Trust), and the technology provider (Stably).
 Each party will help in the administration of the token as well provide checks and balances to ensure proper collateralization of ZUSD at all times.

 # Functionality